prernakukreja5/Capstone-project/README.md

 # Capstone-project
 Real-time dynamic pricing for parking lots using Pathway and Bokeh.
 Automatically adjusts prices based on demand, with live interactive visualizations.
 Dynamic Parking Pricing with Real-Time Data
+Dynamic Parking Pricing System

 Overview
-This project implements real-time dynamic pricing for parking lots using Python, Pathway, and Bokeh.
-The system adjusts parking prices automatically based on live demand factors such as occupancy, queue length, and special days, and visualizes results interactively.
+This project implements a dynamic pricing system for parking lots that adjusts prices in real time based on demand.
+Two pricing models are used to calculate optimal prices, and interactive visualizations are provided to justify pricing changes.

 Tech Stack
-Python (pandas, numpy)
+- Python 3

-Pathway (real-time data processing)

-Bokeh + Panel (interactive visualization)

-Google Colab (notebook environment)
+- Google Colab
+- Bokeh (for interactive visualizations)
+- NumPy, Pandas (for data processing)

 Architecture Diagram
-text
 flowchart TD
-    A[CSV Data] --> B[Data Cleaning (pandas)]
+    A[Input Data] --> B[Demand Calculation]
-    B --> C[Pathway Streaming Pipeline]
+    B --> C[Pricing Models]
-    C --> D[Pricing Models]
+    C --> D[Price Output]
-    D --> E[Bokeh Visualization Dashboard]
+    D --> E[Visualization]

-Project Architecture & Workflow
+Project Architecture and Workflow
-Data Preparation:
-Raw parking data is cleaned and converted to numeric types using pandas.
-Categorical fields (like traffic condition) are mapped to numbers, and missing values are handled.

-Streaming Pipeline:
-Pathway ingests the cleaned data as a real-time stream, applies windowing and aggregation (per parking lot, per day), and computes features needed for pricing.

-Pricing Models:

-Model 1: Simple occupancy-based price formula.

-Model 2: Demand-based price model using occupancy, queue length, traffic, special day, and vehicle type.

-Visualization:
-Bokeh and Panel are used to create an interactive dashboard that shows real-time price changes for each parking space, with both models plotted for comparison.

-Getting Started
-Clone this repository.
+- Input real-time or simulated parking demand data
+- Calculate demand scores for each parking lot
+- Apply two pricing models to determine dynamic prices
+- Visualize price changes over time using Bokeh
+- Use visualizations to justify pricing decisions based on demand

+Usage
-Open the Colab notebook (your_notebook_name.ipynb).
+- Open the Google Colab notebook

-Run all cells (dependencies are installed automatically).
+- Run all cells to simulate pricing and generate visualizations

-The dashboard will appear in the notebook output.

-Data
+- Refer to the PDF report for detailed analysis

+Documentation
-The dataset (dataset.csv) contains all required columns and is documented in the notebook.
+- The Colab notebook contains all code and interactive plots

-Results
-Real-time price plots for each parking lot.

-Visual justification for dynamic pricing decisions
+- The PDF report summarizes methodology and results

+Here is the link to the Google Colab notebook: https://colab.research.google.com/drive/1XD3PnANSLNcpVr99dGzsgaR0Q3p2Z-Rs